johnhooks/midi-kbd/etc/midi-kbd.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "Context" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "MidiEvent" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "MidiEvent_2" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "MidiTypestate" needs to be exported by the entry point index.d.ts
 //
 // @public
-export const midiMachine: StateMachine<Context, any, MidiEvent, MidiTypestate, BaseActionObject, ServiceMap, ResolveTypegenMeta<TypegenDisabled, MidiEvent, BaseActionObject, ServiceMap>>;
+export const midiMachine: StateMachine<Context, any, MidiEvent_2, MidiTypestate, BaseActionObject, ServiceMap, ResolveTypegenMeta<TypegenDisabled, MidiEvent_2, BaseActionObject, ServiceMap>>;

 // @public
 export type MidiNote = {